Which bar exam supplements and study aids are you supposed to buy? Which ones are worth it?

 Link: 8th edition (2023)

-Get it in very good condition at least so that you don’t see the previous owners’ markings.
+Get it in good condition so that you don’t see the previous owners’ markings.

 If you have the 7th edition, you can still keep it.
-The major difference is having 120 more questions, most of which are real licensed questions, with 35 of them being simulated questions.
+The major difference is that the 8th edition has 120 more questions, most of which are real licensed questions, with 35 of them being simulated questions.

-If you don’t have either of these, get the latest 8th edition.
-If you’re using AdaptiBar, then you can supplement with any of the 6th through 8th editions.
+If you’re using AdaptiBar or UWorld, then you can supplement with any of the 6th through 8th editions.

-I do not recommend the 5th edition because it does not recognize Civ Pro as an MBE subject, which became an MBE subject in 2015.
+I don’t recommend the 5th edition because it does not recognize Civ Pro as an MBE subject, which became an MBE subject in 2015.

 Emanuel’s Strategies & Tactics for the MBE Vol. 2